arthurrichards77/ros_course/README.md

 ```
 rosrun turtlesim turtlesim_node
 ```
+Use `rostopic list` to explore what topics have been created.  `rostopic echo <topic>` will show what's being published to them.

-And now manually send a command to the turtle
+Now manually send a command to the turtle
 ```
 rostopic pub /turtle1/cmd_vel geometry_msgs/Twist '{linear:  {x: 1.2, y: 0.0, z: 0.0}, angular: {x: 0.0,y: 0.0,z: 0.2}}'
 ```
-And then use RQT for the same job
+And then use RQT for the same job, using either the message publisher plug-in or the robot steering plug-in.
 ```
 rqt
 ```